 My hon.
 Friend is making a powerful case on behalf of his constituent.
 Does he agree that quite a lot of these things illuminate the disconnect between decision making and policy making, and an understanding of how the business world, particularly the small, local business world, works?
 If there was better knowledge and understanding of that, some of these cases, to which he has rightly been drawing the House’s attention, would not arise.

 I thank my hon.
 Friend for that intervention.
 Clearly, Government policy should always be driven in an evidence-based way and be sympathetic, particularly to small businesses, which are the lifeblood of our economy.
 However, we are dealing with a Supreme Court ruling here, as opposed to Government policy.
 I am pleased that the Government are trying to put it right, which is how this should work.
 The advice being given by officials from the Department is less than helpful in its current guise, because the correspondence we have had from the Department says that it cannot do anything until the law is corrected.
-That means these businesses are still being charged these business rates while the law is being changed.
+That means that businesses are still being charged these business rates while the law is being changed.
 One thing the Government need to look at is finding a way of ensuring that people are not having to pay huge sums only for the valuations to be redone and for them to claim the money back, together with interest—there is also the bureaucracy to consider.
 Businesses just want to get on with their business, rather than sorting out the mess that has been created with their business rates.

 The attitude of the London Borough of Brent to Wienerworld—I suspect this is shared by all local authorities across this country—is, “This is the decision.
 You are due to pay this money.
 You must pay it or else we will distrain against you to get that money off you.”
 That means small businesses in this country will go under as a result, and that is the concern.
 Obviously, the Government are moving as fast as they can to correct this position, but guidance needs to be given by the Department to local authorities on businesses that are suffering financial hardship as a direct result of a decision that was nothing to do with them, is not Government policy and needs to be corrected.